 The microcontroller 12 and the driver 14 are both powered by the power supply 20.

-Referring to Figure 2, a schematic view of the system overall of the Far UV communication system is shown.
+Referring to Figure 2, a schematic view of the system overall of the Far UVC communication system is shown.

 In this figure, both the transmission hardware and receiving hardware are shown.
 The transmission and receiving hardware can be combined to create units that both send and receive data via Far UV light.